Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his seventh straight game with a hit in this matchup.
-During his last 10 games he is hitting .375 with two doubles, a triple, two home runs, eight walks and 11 RBI.
+- Yelich has recorded at least one hit in seven games in a row.
+In his last 10 games he is hitting .350 with two doubles, a triple, two home runs, eight walks and 11 RBI.

 Yelich Recent Games